Ninja-Squad/ninja-squad.github.com/_posts/2015-03-03-quizzie-announcement.md

 ---
 layout: post
-title: Quizz me if you can
+title: Quiz me if you <canvas></canvas>
 author: ["jbnizet"]
 tags: ["ninja squad", "quizzie"]
-description: Quizz me if you can
+description: Quiz me if you can
 ---

 When we started Ninja Squad, we all agreed to have one day off every week.
 This day would allow us testing new frameworks, learning things,